Husamx/negotiator/docs/ARCHITECTURE.md

 10) Emit events for each step (including ORCHESTRATION_CONTEXT_BUILT with prompt messages)

 ### 2.2.1 LangGraph nodes (v0.1)
+LangGraph is mandatory for roleplay + coaching orchestration in all tiers.
+There is no non-graph fallback; if LangGraph is unavailable, the service should fail fast.

 - build_prompt: assemble system instructions + history + visible facts.
 - roleplay: call LiteLLM unless streaming (streaming builds prompt only).
 - coach: premium-only coaching output (separate channel).